ahansenlab/connect_the_dots/README.md

     - If this is not already installed on the system (i.e. if movies of trajectories are not saving)
     - run `sudo apt install ffmpeg`

+7. Install Keras and Tensorflow2 (optional)

+    - Install Tensorflow 2.
+Run `pip install --upgrade tensorflow`
+    - Install Keras.
+Run `pip install keras`
+    - For additional information, refer to (https://www.tensorflow.org/install)

-7. Now, you should be all set!
+8. Now, you should be all set!

     - run `python setup.py develop`, and you are ready to go!

 ## Here's the API
 See the [docs](https://github.com/ahansenlab/connect_the_dots/blob/master/doc/build/html/index.html) for more information.